salimabsi/colorhunt-scraper/README.md

 # Colorhunt.co Scraper
-Simple code that scrapes all color palettes from colorhunt.co
+Simple code that scrapes all color palettes from [colorhunt.co](https://colorhunt.co/)

+Willing to clone it someday 😉.